apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 ### Trie of Private States

 A Trie of Private States is introduced into GoQuorum to keep track of all private states managed by a node.
 The PSI is the key in the Trie of Private States that maps to the root hash of the corresponding private state.
-At each block, all affected private states are updated, the Trie of Private States is updated with any new private state root hashes at their PSI, and a new root of the Trie of Private States is calculated and mapped to the public block hash.
+At each block, all affected private states are updated and their new root hashes calculated, the Trie of Private States is updated with the new private state root hashes at their PSIs, and a new root of the Trie of Private States is calculated and mapped to the public block hash.

 ### Private State Manager